cfmorris/rails-microblog/README.md

 https://frozen-beach-47064.herokuapp.com/
 ## Project Summary

 This project is based on Michael Hartl's [The Ruby on Rails Tutorial, 6th ed.](ttps://www.railstutorial.org/) but there are some notable differences.
-He uses Rails 6 which utilizes Webpacker and JQuery for the front end and a SQLite3 development database.
-I'm using Rails 7 with bootstrap on the front end and turbolinks with a local PostSQL database.
+He uses Rails 6 which with Bootstrap + Webpacker + JQuery for the front end and a SQLite3 development database.
+I'm using Rails 7 with bootstrap 5 on the front end and turbo-rails with a local PostSQL database.
 Most of the principles are the same, but there are occasionally some differences in execution.

 Version Info - [see more](./Gemfiles)
 - Ruby 3.0.1